 Here's what the future world map will look like

 The Americas will be attached to Africa to the north and Antarctica to the south; Africa will hit Europe and the Middle East; Australia will be welded to East Asia.
 The gigantic continent will lie on the remnants of the Indian Ocean, now an inland sea that will mirror the former Mediterranean.
 In the future world map, India will become a kind of old Italy.

-The new highest point in the world will no longer be found in the Himalayas, but in the yet unnamed mountain range that will rise at the point where the US states of Florida and Georgia will "crash" into South Africa and Namibia.
+The new highest point in the world will no longer be found in the Himalayas, but in the as yet unnamed mountain range that will rise at the point where the US states of Florida and Georgia "crash" into South Africa and Namibia.